wildtruc/zenvidia/README.md

 # Zenvidia
 This is a bash/zenity script for managing **NVIDIA©** propriatary drivers.

+## IMPORTANT NOTICE FOR V1.0
+New minor update is rename v1.0. *.sh* suffixes are removed.
+To update do first ```git pull```, then ```sudo make update```.
+You will be automaticaly notified for next update.

 ## History log
 I'm not a "real" coder, my script syntax is often approximative and need a real improvement.
 So, all kind of help is welcome.

-All of the developpement test was made on a discret graphic card for **optimus** and **Bumblebee**.
-My only experience on single GPU is recent and only with **[FedoraPrime](https://github.com/bosim/FedoraPrime)** project and now with the fork I made for my very customized purpose, **[nvidia-prime-select](https://github.com/wildtruc/nvidia-prime-select)**.
+All of the originals developpement tests were made on a discret graphic card for **optimus** and **Bumblebee**. further experience on single GPU was recent and with **[FedoraPrime](https://github.com/bosim/FedoraPrime)** project and after with the fork I made for my very customized purpose, **[nvidia-prime-select](https://github.com/wildtruc/nvidia-prime-select)**.
+I have still now a laptop for Prime/Optimus tests, but my default desktop is with a single GPU card.

+## Issues
-Since I add recently Prime to zenvidia, I was expecting some X server crash, but nothing appened.
-The only issue I had, Nvidia-installer refused to execute because of nvidia-drm module loaded, it was finally installed by the automatics scripts work-arrounds.
+Nvidia-installer refuse to execute because of nvidia-drm module loaded, the automatic script work-arround does the job.

 After a long time of hard developpement, it seem to be stable.
 If you meet issues, just tell.